Kaalam Maari Pochu (1996 film): Plot

 Sadagopan's son is very selfish, and he does not want to share his father's property among his sisters.
 Sadagopan also supports him out of blind love for the male child.
 The three women suffer mentally amidst son only loving father, selfish brother and greedy husbands who care least about any of the feelings of the daughter or sister or wife.
-Sadagopan's son gets married to a powerful politician's daughter.
+Sadagopan's son marries a powerful politician's daughter.
 At the wedding, the husbands Muthupandi, Sekar and Murugesan feel insulted and quarrel.
-They were insulted and told to leave the wedding hall, which further angers them.
+They were insulted and told to leave the wedding hall, further angering them.
 They vent out their frustration and anger on their respective wives and compel them to bring money from their parents' home.
 This brings up quarrels between the three couples.
 Meenakshi promises them that she will talk to her husband and arrange the money.
-An unexpected twist comes when her son cunningly tries to inherit all the properties in his name, taking advantage of his father's blind love, which shocks Meenakshi.
+An unexpected twist comes when her son cunningly tries to inherit all the properties in his name, taking advantage of his father's blind love, shocking Meenakshi.
 She vigorously fights for her daughters' rights, which falls in to deaf ears.
-Her extreme emotion leads her to brain damage, causing her to die, leaving her daughter's devastated.
-Sadagopan is very much upset that his son is so much loyal to his in-laws and never cares about his house and also refuses to accommodate his pregnant elder sister in their house as her labor date nears.
+Her outrage causes her fatal brain damage.
+Sadagopan is upset that his son is so loyal to his in-laws and never cares about his house and also refuses to accommodate his pregnant elder sister in their house as her labor date nears.
 Sadagopan slowly realizes his son's true colors and the mistake he did with the marriage decision of his three daughters.
-He decides to marry off his last daughter to someone well qualified and well doing, unlike he did for other daughters, so that at least she gets a happy life.
-This infuriates his son when he learns that Sadagopan is going to spend the money for his last daughter from the property, which he thinks that belongs only to him.
-This creates a fight between father and son, and Sadagopan and his sister are thrown out of the house by him.
+He decides to marry off his last daughter to someone well qualified and well doing, unlike he did for his other daughters, so that at least she gets a happy life.
+This infuriates his son when he learns that Sadagopan is going to spend the money for his last daughter from the property, which he considers to be his.
+This creates a fight between father and son, and he expels Sadagopan and his sister from his home.

-Indra, Lakshmi and Sundari file a petition in court for a rightful share of their father's property, which angers their brother further.
+Indra, Lakshmi and Sundari file a petition in court for a rightful share of their father's property, further angering their brother.
 However, on advice of his father-in-law, he pretends to come to a smooth agreement with them that he will spend the money for their sister's wedding in exchange for the signature of withdrawing the case and forgoing their rightful share of their father's property.
-Indra is alerted by his cunningness, and she stops everyone from accepting it.
-The three husbands change their minds and realized their mistake of being greedy.
+Indra is aware that he is cunning, and she stops everyone from accepting it.
+The three husbands change their minds and realize their mistake of being greedy.
 They support their wives to conduct the wedding at any cost.